We're here to help

 (c) (age 16+) They require additional time, in comparison to the majority of others of the same age who do not have SEN, to complete their education or training.

-If you choose not to attend mediation, and to instead go straight to Tribunal, you will need to contact a mediator, and ask for a mediation certificate to be issued.
+If you choose not to attend mediation and to instead go straight to the Tribunal, you will need to contact a mediator, and ask for a mediation certificate to be issued.

 Once you have your mediation certificate, please download and complete this appeal form: SEND35A – Application for appeal – Refusal to secure an EHC Needs Assessment (publishing.service.gov.uk)

-You must send this form (email is best) to the SEND Tribunal within 2 months of receiving the decision letter from the LA stating that they will not undertake an EHC Needs Assessment, or within 30 days of the date of the mediation certificate, whichever is latest.
-The boxes on the tribunal form do not expand and therefore it is best to complete a separate evidence sheet.
+You must send this form (email is best) to the SEND Tribunal within 2 months of receiving the decision letter from the LA stating that they will not undertake an EHC Needs Assessment, or within 30 days of the date of the mediation certificate, whichever is later.
+The boxes on the tribunal form do not expand, and therefore, it is best to complete a separate evidence sheet.

 In the boxes on the appeal form, fill in: